tayganr/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

     In ADLS, it is a best practice to have a dedicated Storage Account for production, and a separate Storage Account for dev and test workloads.
 This will ensure that dev or test workloads never interfere with production.

     One common folder structure is to organize the data in separate folders by degree of refinement.
-For example a bronze folder contains the raw data, silver contains the cleaned, prepared and integrated data and gold contains data ready to support analytics, which might include final refinements such as pre-computed aggregates.
+For example, a bronze folder contains the raw data, silver contains the cleaned, prepared and integrated data and gold contains data ready to support analytics, which might include final refinements such as pre-computed aggregates.

 4. When it comes to ingesting raw data in batch from new data sources, what data formats could they support with your solution?